Hunminlee/Integrating-AI-HI---HRD/README.md

 ## Repository Structure

-- `DNN_result/`: Contains the datasets used for training and testing the models.
+- `Data Analysis/`: Contains the data preprocessing schemes used to understand the data and to train the AI model.
-- `models/`: Includes the trained models and the scripts for training.
+- `Deep Learning/`: Includes the deep learning models and its training / testing process.
-- `notebooks/`: Jupyter notebooks for exploratory data analysis, feature extraction, and model evaluation.
+- `GBMs/`: Includes processes for exploratory data analysis, feature extraction, and machine learning-based model evaluation (i.e., XGBoost, LightGBM, Catboost, etc.).
-- `src/`: Source code for data preprocessing, model training, and evaluation.
+- `Images/`: Includes figures used in our manuscript

-- `results/`: Output files, including model performance metrics and visualizations.
+* Please note that the code is runnable in Jupyter notebooks and the output results are directly posted.

 ## Installation